AmasiaNalbandian/AmasiaNalbandian.github.io/README.md

 # migrationTechTracker
-This is the HTML and script to integrate the API to build the map.
+This is the HTML and CSS to create the map using leaflet.js All the data is pulled in from the API I have created in another repository to connect to the mongoDB.